About the Learning & Networking Group for Social Workers & Support Workers

 Registration

+To register, please fill in the form below.
 You can join us at any time throughout the year.

-Once you've hit submit, you'll receive an email confirming your registration with dates for 2024 and the Zoom link which you'll use for each meeting.
+Once you've hit submit, you'll receive an email confirming your registration with dates for 2025 and the Zoom link which you'll use for each meeting.

 Members can cancel their membership at any time by emailing [email protected]